 Depression affects an estimated 33 million people in America.
 It’s characterized by feelings of hopelessness, loss of interest in activities that were once found to be pleasurable, social isolation, and changes in sleeping and eating patterns.
 Although anyone can experience depression, the changes that one experiences later in life can often lead to a higher risk of developing depression.

 If you or someone you know is struggling with age-related depression, it’s important to recognize the signs and get help.
 Contrary to what some may believe, depression is not just a normal part of aging.
 With the right treatment, you can eliminate and prevent the physical and emotional consequences that are associated with depression.
-For depression therapy in Los Angeles, Beverly Hills, West Hollywood, or the surrounding area, contact Blair Wellness Group.
+For depression treatment in Los Angeles, Beverly Hills, West Hollywood, or the surrounding area, contact Blair Wellness Group.

-Causes Of Depression in Older Adults
+Causes of Depression in Older Adults

 On average, people are living longer than ever before.
 This means that people can expect to spend more time in retirement than those of previous generations.
 While the thought of being able to quit your job and spend your days traveling the country might sound like the ideal life, many seniors are consumed with health problems, limited financial resources, and loss that comes in all forms.
 There’s the loss or reduction in physical abilities such as hearing, eyesight, and movement, but even more difficult is the loss of loved ones, whether it be a spouse, siblings, or long-time friends.
 The life-changing events that many people have to endure in their later years and the sense that they are losing control over things that are happening in their life is often a cause for depression.